 Case Studies | April 19, 2016

-- Adapt and promote the ACMU health insurance approach to improve the social and economic conditions of the most vulnerable through access to affordable health care.
+- Adapt and promote the government's health insurance approach to improve the social and economic conditions of the most vulnerable through access to affordable health care.

-- Leverage existing CRS SILC groups and Private Service Providers (PSPs) as key influencers in raising community awareness about CMU, serving as early adopters in CMU registration.
+- Leverage existing CRS savings groups as key influencers in raising community awareness about universal health coverage, serving as early adopters in registration.

 - Reinforce the financial and organizational systems and structures of health mutuals to ensure quality services and adequate coverage for registered members.

-- Inspire a long-term commitment to community health insurance for members of SILC groups and the general population.
+- Inspire a long-term commitment to community health insurance for members of savings groups and the general population.